 Designed for students in Forest TEAM and related careers.
 Field laboratory to accompany Geography 170.
 Methods used to survey, inventory and monitor native and planted forest ecosystems utilizing optical and electronic instruments learned in the lecture section will be carried out in the lab.
 Field methods of selecting sample sites and measuring the environmental and biological variables of the forest.
 Data loggers and GPS units will be used to record data in the forest for computer analysis.
 (3 lab hrs.)

-Geo 270-Geographic Information Systems in Forest Ecosystem Management (3)
+Geo 270-Introduction to Geographic Information Systems (GIS) (4)